robhabraken/content-hub-focal-point-cropping/React page components/README.md

 In order to install the Public Link viewer, execute the following steps:

  1. Goto `/React page components` folder
  2. Run `npm install`.
-This will ensure that the package are downloaded and installed
+This will ensure that the packages are downloaded and installed
  3. Run `npm run build`.
 This will trigger a build
  4. Goto `/dist` folder and copy `publicLinkViewer.js`
  5. Goto your Content Hub Instance